 Revisiting David Bowie’s Art-Funk Classic ‘Station to Station’

-David Bowie was coming off his first No. 1 single in the U.S. and was snagged in a hellish coke habit when he started to record Station to Station in September 1975.
+David Bowie was coming off his first No. 1 single in the U.S. and was snagged in a hellish coke habit when he started recording Station to Station in September 1975.
 Both influenced the creation of one of his best-ever albums.

 He had also recently wrapped filming on his first starring movie role, in Nicolas Roeg's existential sci-fi head-scratcher The Man Who Fell to Earth (which would open in the summer of 1976).
 It, too, had a profound influence on what would become the first of many artsy detours Bowie took during his career, setting the template for a new era right around the corner: the celebrated Berlin Trilogy.